 More immediately, those looking for evidence that economic recovery is potentially losing steam point to the June US jobs data where new jobs growth slowed against expectations, and the June purchasing managers’ index which, despite being still well above 50 (indicating economic expansion), at 60.6 was below the 61.2 recorded in May and market estimates of 61.
 Oil prices have weakened too, after a period of considerable strength.

 Given the linkages between economic activity, labour markets and inflation, the ‘transitory’ inflation camp currently has the upper hand over the ‘runaway train’ believers on the back of which bond yields have weakened significantly.
-US 10 Year Treasury yields fell sharply this week and in Europe there was a similar reversal.
-In equities, style has shifted away from the economically sensitive ‘value’ sectors back towardslong-term ‘growth’ companies.
+US 10 Year Treasury yields fell sharply this week as low as 1.26% having been 1.58% less than three weeks ago, and it was only in March that some pundits were expecting yields to breach the 2% level.
+In Europe, a similar reversal: German 10 Year Bund yields fell from minus 0.1% three weeks ago to minus 0.33% at the time of writing; a month ago in the eurozone for however brief a time, only Germany maintained a negative yield on its 10 Year sovereign bonds, but this week it is re-joined by the Netherlands, while France’s 10 Year bond has been flirting with a yield below zero again.
+In equities, style has shifted away from the economically sensitive ‘value’ sectors in favour of long-term ‘growth’ companies as concerns about the duration of the ‘reflation trade’ mount.

 Central banks on differing paths